OpenDSA/OpenDSA/Doc/source/Configuration.rst

 This documentation along with the template file should provide enough information for you to successfully define the contents of a configuration file.

+A set of ``make`` targets are available in the OpenDSA Makefile.
+From the top level of an OpenDSA repository, you can compile the HTML files for a book instance by typing

+``make <courseinstance>``

+So, if there existed a book with a configuration file named ``config/foo.json``, you would type

+``make foo``

+This much (locally creating the HTML files) uses just the book configuration file.

+If you want to bind a book instance to a particular course instance on a given LMS, that requires both compiling the book and pushing information about it to the LMS.
+Pushing information to the LMS is where the course configuration file comes into play.
+**After** you set up the proper course configuration file in ``config/foo_LMSconf.json``,  you can type:

+``make foo opts="-c True"``

+to push the necessary book data to your LMS.
+Alternatively, there may already be a Makefile target named ``fooLMS`` that has this same effect by typing

+``make fooLMS``

 Format
 ~~~~~~